kaitks/kaitks.github.io/_posts/2017-06-03-basic-equipments-for-the-long-lived-programmer.md

 Bad mouse holding position will lead to wrist injuries.
 An ergonomic mouse will make your wrist happier.

 There are tons of ergonomic mouse out there.
 I haven't try all of them.
 But this is what works for me:
-- If you right-handed, get a right-tilted [mouse](https://mionix.net/naos-7000).
+- If you right-handed, get a right-tilted, like [mouse](https://mionix.net/naos-7000).
 - If you are left-handed, get a left-tilted mouse.

-And that's usually enough.
+I haven't try other type of mouses as they don't seem suitable for gaming.

 ### A lambda chair

 [Lambda chair](https://www.autonomous.ai/office-chair) are the ones with a curved body that supports your lower back and are in perfect match with the curve of your spine.

 Back injuries are pretty common among office workers, especially programmers.
 The injuries are really bad and greatly affect your quality of life.
 Do not hesitate to invest in this.

+My legs used to be numb when I sit for an extended time.
+My recent company provide me with a very [good chair](https://www.humanscale.com/products/seating/world-one) and I no longer got it.

 ### A second monitor